SUBTOTAL Formula in Excel (Table of Contents)

 SUBTOTAL Formula in Excel

-Sometimes we need to find the subtotal of a category from a large set of data that has multiple categories.
-In that kind of situation subtotal function will help us to find the total category-wise.
+Sometimes we need to find the subtotal of a category from a large set of data with multiple categories.
+The subtotal function will help us find the total category in that situation.
 Not only subtotal, but we can also calculate the average, count and max, and many more.

 Syntax of SUBTOTAL Formula